helenececilia/hanley_2024_sylvatic_DENV_ZIKV_trade_offs/README.md

 This repository contains code used in the following paper.

-Hanley KA, Cecilia H, Azar SR, Moehn B, Gass J, Oliveira da Silva NI, Wanqin Y, Ruimei Y, Althouse BM, Vasilakis N, Rossi SL (2023) **Immunologically mediated trade-offs shaping transmission of sylvatic dengue and Zika virus in native and novel non-human primate hosts.** *bioRxiv* <https://doi.org/10.1101/2023.06.30.547187>
+Hanley KA, Cecilia H, Azar SR, Moehn B, Gass J, Oliveira da Silva NI, Wanqin Y, Ruimei Y, Althouse BM, Vasilakis N, Rossi SL (2024) **Trade-offs shaping transmission of sylvatic dengue and Zika virus in native and novel monkey hosts.** *Nature Communications*

 All code contained within this repository is released under the [CRAPL v0.1 License](http://matt.might.net/articles/crapl/).
 Data provided in this repository are sufficient to rerun all analyses.